wayfareio/wayfare.io/faq/events.markdown

 ##### What is your catering policy?

 You are welcome to select your own licensed & insured caterer or bring in your own food (Costco platters, pre-cooked meals, etc).
 Please keep in mind that our kitchens in both locations are for last minute food prep only, and do not allow for cooking or refrigerated food storage.
-Any caterers and/or outside vendors must provide a copy of their certificate of insurance and catering license to Wayfare, naming Wayfare as stated, and will be delivered at least one month prior to the event or upon booking if event is to occur less than one months time.
+Any caterers and/or outside vendors must provide a copy of their certificate of insurance and catering license to FLDWRK, naming FLDWRK as stated, and will be delivered at least one month prior to the event or upon booking if event is to occur less than one months time.

 ##### Do I need event insurance?
 Where do I get it?